Have you been in a rear-end collision with another driver?

 Contact a Personal Injury Attorney

-If you are involved in a rear-end collision in the state of Michigan, you should contact the law offices of Nolan & Shafer PLC, to discuss your accident.
+If you are involved in a rear-end collision in the state of Michigan, you should contact the law offices of Shafer Swartz PLC, to discuss your accident.
 We can help to determine if you have a legal case and a right to recover losses related to your automotive accident.
-Nolan & Shafer PLC, has helped recover millions of dollars for other accident victims across the state of Michigan.
+Shafer Swartz PLC, has helped recover millions of dollars for other accident victims across the state of Michigan.